awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 	--generate-cli-skeleton <value> \ (optional)
 ```

+**Example:**
-The following [describe\-fast\-launch\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-fast-launch-images.html) example describes the details for each of the AMIs in the user's account that are configured for faster launching\.
+The following [describe\-fast\-launch\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-fast-launch-images.html) example describes the details for each of the AMIs in the account that are configured for faster launching\.
 In this example, only one AMI in the account is configured for faster launching\.

 ```
 aws ec2 describe-fast-launch-images
 ```

-Output:
+**Output:**

 ```
 {